mna/0value/posts/build a restful API with Martini.md

 ## What's missing

 This is a simple API example application, but it still handles most API tasks.
 Martini makes this simple and elegant, thanks to its routing and dependency injection mechanisms.
-In the short time I took to write this article, it already evolved quite a bit, and some handlers got added to the [martini-contrib][] repository too.
+In the short time I took to write this article, it already evolved quite a bit, and some handlers got added to the [martini-contrib][contrib] repository too.

 If you intend to build a production-level API, be aware that there are a few important things missing from this small example application, though: